 Feeding America - Supports a network of local food banks across the country.

 Boys and Girls Clubs of Conejo Valley - Opened three clubs providing all-day supervision and support to youth most vulnerable to the negative impacts of prolonged school closures.
 These include economically and physically vulnerable children, children of families for whom telework and paid sick leave is not available, and children of essential workers that must continue serving the community (healthcare, first responders, grocery store workers, etc.).
-They are the ONLY childcare open between Newbury Park and Calabasas right now.

 United Way’s COVID-19 Community Response and Recovery Fund - Your generosity will help families and people in need access critical information and services like food, shelter, and more through our United Way network.
 95% of your donation will provide relief to those left vulnerable by the pandemic.